Joao-mello-ferrari/calendar_in_C/README.md

 # What´s the project
 - The idea of this project is to mock a calendar application, in which the user can register, retrieve and delete events.
 - Be sure to have a database.txt file in the same directory your final_code.c file is.
+- In case you wanna check out how it works, go to my youtube video, linked below.
+- <a href="https://youtu.be/YMRyCEeKgnw">Hope you enjoy it!<a/>

 # Motivation
 - The mais purpose of the program is to practice everything it was learnt about C language.
 This includes working with functions, pointers, strings, chars and new types definition.